xumj2021/xumj2021.github.io/content/post/Deal With High Frequency Data.md

       and time<='16:00:59'T));
 ```

-## Data Source: WRDS-TAQ database
+## III.
+Data Source: WRDS-TAQ database

 Daily TAQ (Trade and Quote) provides users with access to all trades and quotes for all issues traded on NYSE, Nasdaq and the regional exchanges for the previous trading day.
 It’s a comprehensive history of daily activity from NYSE markets and the U.S. Consolidated Tape covering all U.S. Equities instruments (including all CTA and UTP participating markets).
 One can find more details about the WRDS-TAQ database in [WRDS-TAQ User Guide](https://wrds-www.wharton.upenn.edu/documents/774/Daily_TAQ_Client_Spec_v2.2a.pdf).
+For those who are familiar with the TAQ database, you can jump via [this link](https://mengjiexu.com/post/deal-with-high-frequency-data/#road-map).

 ### Markets Covered